Mark Dodgson: The influence of technology

 Dodgson became increasing convinced about the way technology was itself changing the innovation process.
 With colleagues David Gann and Ammon Salter at Imperial College London, he identified the emerging role of ‘innovation technology’ – a basket of technologies used to increase the speed and efficiency of innovation.
-Innovation technologies include eScience; modelling, simulation and visualization tools; and rapid and virtual prototyping.
+Innovation technologies include eScience; modelling, simulation and visualization tools, artificial intelligence, and rapid and virtual prototyping.
 The technologies were used in an innovation process typified as one involving ‘thinking’, ‘playing’ and ‘doing’.
 The book that resulted from this work – Think, Play, Do: Technology, Innovation and Organization – was the first to identify the role of play around emerging technologies to encourage innovation.
 Play includes experimenting, tinkering, and prototyping with new ideas.
 Studies of the impact of technology on innovation include virtual reality in IBM, the use of simulation technology in fire engineering, complex systems in cities, and in major infrastructure, including Heathrow Terminal 5 and Crossrail.

 Innovation policy

 His research on the innovation process has informed government policies in Europe, Asia and Latin America.
 His 1996 book with John Bessant – Effective Innovation Policy – identified the importance of intermediary organizations building bridges between business and the research base in nations.
 He has written on innovation policy in China and Taiwan, and in East Asia generally.
-Dodgson has advised the Australian Government on its innovation policy since 1987, and was an advisor to its 2008 Review of Australia's National Innovation System.
+Dodgson has advised the Australian Government on its innovation policy since 1987, and was research director of the 2008 Review of Australia's National Innovation System.
 With John Foster, Alan Hughes and Stan Metcalfe, he wrote an influential article on Australia's National Innovation System.